Chatteshwari Temple

 Sree Sree Chatteshwari Kali Temple is a Hindu temple is dedicated to the Goddess Kali located in the centre of Chattogram (Chittagong) city in Bangladesh.
-It is considered one of the prominent Shakti Peethas of Bengal.
+It is considered one of the prominent Shakta pithas of Bengal.
 The name Chattogram (Chittagong) is said to have been derived from the word Chatteshwari devi of Chatteshwari Temple.
 The name "Chatteshwari" means the "goddess of Chattogram".